sagemath/sage/src/doc/en/faq/faq-contribute.rst

 :ref:`chapter-code-basics`.

 I submitted a bug fix to the GitHub Sage repo several weeks ago.
-Why are you ignoring my PR?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-We are not trying to ignore your Pull Request.
+Why is it being ignored?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+There are several possible reasons why a pull request might not get attention:

 Most people who work on Sage do so in their free time.
-With hundreds of open PRs of varying degrees of impacts on the whole Sage community, people who work on PRs need to prioritize their time and work on those PRs that interest them.
-Sometimes you may be the only person who understands your changes.
-In that case, you are encouraged to take extra care to make it as easy as possible for anyone to review.
+There are many open pull requests that keep contributors busy.
+Understanding the changes requires knowledge that only very few people have.

+It is thus important to make the job for potential reviewers as easy as possible.
 Here are some tips on making your PR easy to review:

-* Have you clearly described the problem your PR is trying to solve?
+* Clearly describe the problem your PR is trying to solve.
-* Have you provided any background information relevant to the problem your PR is trying to solve?
-Such information include links to online resources and any relevant papers, books and reference materials.
+* Provide background information relevant to the problem that your PR is solving.
+Such information can include links to online resources and any relevant papers, books and reference materials.
-* Have you clearly described how your PR solves the problem under consideration?
+* Clearly describe how your PR solves the problem under consideration.
-* Have you clearly described how to test the changes in your PR?
+* Clearly describe how to test the changes in your PR.
-* Have you listed any Issues or Pull Requests that your PR depends on?
+* List any Issues or Pull Requests that your PR depends on.
-* Is your PR based on a recent (preferably, the latest) Sage beta version?
+* Make sure your PR is based on a recent (preferably, the latest) Sage beta version.
-* Does your code follow the :ref:`relevant coding conventions <chapter-code-basics>
+* Follow the :ref:`relevant coding conventions <chapter-code-basics>
-  as documented in the Developer Guide?
+  as documented in the Developer Guide.

-If your PR stands no chance of being merged in the Sage source tree, we will not ignore your PR but rather close it with an explanation why we cannot include your changes.

 When and how might I remind the Sage community of a PR I care about?